 This project can be deemed as technically feasible as the scope of the project is limited to the solving common congestion problems that occur in UTP only.
 There is no relative cost related to the project as the expert system can be developed using open source applications that are available in the Internet.
 There are also adequate resources available to support the project, such as books, online resources, lecturers and UTP IT staffs.
 The time frame given to complete the project is also sufficient.
-The Gantt chart produced (see appendix A) indicates the time allocated for each task it serves as guidance for project execution

-CHAPTER 2

-LITERATURE REVIEW AND THEORY
+CHAPTER 2 LITERATURE REVIEW AND THEORY